i missed this song lol

 I”m a little upset mr. Hoffman you only answer some people.

 I’m sorry you feel that way – I do try to respond when people submit questions I can help with, and I apologize if I missed some.
-If you’re having trouble with any of the concepts in the lessons feel free to leave questions in the comments, check out our Support articles, or email our customer support at Support@HoffmanAcademy.com.
+If you’re having trouble with any of the concepts in the lessons feel free to leave questions in the comments, check out our blog, or email our customer support at Support@HoffmanAcademy.com.

 I have difficulty to press long and then lifting it but keeping my fingers on!